palmerlab/behaviour_box/README.md

                         set end time of reward epoch -to TIMEOUT, --timeout TIMEOUT
-                        set the timeout duration for incorrect licks --freq FREQ FREQ      Frequencies or OFF time values to be passed to arduino as off_short and off_long --ITI ITI ITI         an interval for randomising between trials -L, --left
+                        set the timeout duration for incorrect licks --dur DUR DUR         Durations or to be passed to arduino as DUR_short and DUR_long
+  --ITI ITI ITI         an interval for randomising between trials -L, --left
   -R, --right